 Many cases of head and neck cancer metastasize, or spread, through the neck or cervical lymph nodes.
 While these metastasized cells are sometimes large enough to be detected through imaging exams, they are often microscopic and therefore undetectable through traditional modalities.
-Neck dissection is a surgical procedure performed to remove the lymph nodes that are either confirmed or suspected to contain cancerous cells.
 There are several different types of neck dissection procedures.
 The best type for each patient will be determined after a thorough evaluation of your condition by an experienced doctor.

 The lymph nodes are part of the lymphatic system.
 The lymphatic system helps fight infections and is made up of lymph vessels, lymph fluid, lymph nodes, bone marrow and the lymphatic organs (thymus, adenoid, tonsil and spleen).